jewom/simple-phone/README.md

 # simple-phone
-Minimum implementation of an Android Phone app in Java
+Minimum implementation of an Android Phone app in Java using RxJava